owfm/owfm.me/posts/developer-experience.md

 ### Services implemented:

 - **Customer Dashboard**: Customer-facing web app for customer admins, tutors and students to monitor the completion of learning cycles, pausing service, and reviewing outcomes over time
-- **In-house client**: single page web-app to allow staff to monitor and execute product workflows.
+- **In-house client**: single page web app to allow staff to monitor and execute product workflows.
 It includes a drag & drop interface for producing exam papers from the question bank, and an interface for assigning tasks to 3rd party partners

 1. React/Redux
 2. Amplify